BEACHES, WALKS, AND RUNS

 - UPPER CRUST PIZZERIA (Next to Gualala Hotel) Drop-in or (707) 884-1324 to order.

 - TRINKS at the Seacliff Center (See above) Indoor and outdoor seating.

 - PIZZA/BAKERY at the Sundstrom Mall (behind Gualala Hotel) Where to go during day for pizza, bake goods, ice cream cones, and Mexican Food.

 - GUALALA or SURF SUPERMARKETS Where to go for good deli fare and sandwiches to go.
 The Surf fires up Tri-tip and Rib BBQ during summer weekends.
 Yum!

 In Pt.
 Arena:

-- CARLINI'S CAFE (on Hwy 1, near theater) Old-style cade with tasty traditional lunch menu
+- CARLINI'S CAFÉ (on Hwy 1, near theater) Old-style café with tasty lunch menu.

-- COVE COFFEE, at the Pt.
-Arena pier.
-The usual temptations of coffees, teas, and nibbles.
+- COVE COFFEE (at the Pt.
+Arena pier) The usual temptations in coffees, teas, and nibbles.